 At this point in our conversation, we circled back to the basics- what can businesses do right away?

 Taking Action with Title Tags

 Spencer said that one of the most important things to look at on-page is the title tag, as it’s the most important signal in terms of on-page signals.
 He shared that a great way to see how your company is doing when it comes to title tags is to simply type in the following: site:yourdomain.com and you’ll see up to 700-ish search results.
 Using those results, you should be able to see if you have good keyword phrases- if they are compelling or useless.
 He stated that phrases like “welcome to our site” or “untitled document” are lousy, and added that chances are, most sites probably don’t have great, compelling title tags.
-He recommended starting from the top of the site tree to improve these title tags, and go as far down in your site as you can with the time you have available, and added that this will have a great return on investment.
+He recommended starting from the top of the site tree to improve these title tags and go as far down on your site as you can with the time you have available and added that this will have a great return on investment.
 If you’re using a Word Press based website, Spencer recommended trying a mass edit interface, the plugin he created about five years ago is SEO Title Tag.
 Yoast SEO plugin basically copied the same functionality, if you’re already using Yoast.

 Spencer suggested going through all pages, posts, etc to find descriptions, and remember that meta descriptions don’t influence search rankings, so treat that as a second order activity.
 Focus first on changes that will move the needle, Spencer said.

 Using my company as an example, Spencer typed in site:magnificent.com to see how we were doing when it comes to title tags.
 The first result he noticed was “Directory Listings.”
 Spencer thought this was just ok- he wouldn’t have been compelled to click.